tmshv/waterfront/data/sea-of-orange/en.md

 ![](/assets/sea-of-orange/sorange_1_I0.jpg)

 The Sea of Orange project is also a cultural exchange between Russia and the Netherlands, Between the sister-city’s St. Petersburg and Rotterdam, Between the Waterfront project and Observatorium.
 It is a project to learn from eachother and give new insights in how to deal with waterfronts around city’s and how to transform them with local residents into attractive, inclusive and sustainable public spaces.

+One day a fantastic ship appeared on the horizon of the sea.
+It was in 2020, near the city of Lomonosov, that once was called Oranienbaum.
+The ship was loaded with color, light, sound and crazy people.
+The ship’s name was: the Sea of Orange.
+The people set foot on the beach and started to build a fire, a tree, a slide and at night they had a festive barbeque.
+After one week more ships arrived and people from all over the world came to admire all the ships and boats.
+The Sea of Orange attracted many people, and they wondered about the imaginative way how the ‘crazy people’ turned a once desolated and dirty beach from ‘a space into a place’.